Underwood-Inc/strixun-stream-suite/docs/SCROLLBAR_COMPENSATION.md

 ## Features

-- ✅ Works on any element (not just body/html)
+- [SUCCESS] Works on any element (not just body/html)
-- ✅ Automatic scrollbar detection
+- [SUCCESS] Automatic scrollbar detection
-- ✅ CSS variable-based compensation
+- [SUCCESS] CSS variable-based compensation
-- ✅ Zero dependencies
+- [SUCCESS] Zero dependencies
-- ✅ Can be used globally or per-element
+- [SUCCESS] Can be used globally or per-element
-- ✅ Works with any CSS framework
+- [SUCCESS] Works with any CSS framework
-- ✅ Available via CDN or as a local module
+- [SUCCESS] Available via CDN or as a local module

 ## CDN Usage